-Briana is a student at Boston University studying medical science as part of the school’s BS/MD program.
+Briana is a medical student at the Boston University Chobanian & Avedisian School of Medicine as part of the school’s BS/MD program.
 She has research experience in multiple fields, including metabolomics, early child care, and hematology.
 One of her publications is in chemical education, and her work in this area has allowed her to better understand teaching strategies and tutoring techniques.

 For Briana, the key to the MCAT is consistency.
 With a solid study plan, students can both study for the MCAT effectively and have time to pursue other ventures.
 She enjoys working with students on every section of the MCAT and has an adaptable teaching style.
 She believes that a good tutor supports students on both the academic and the emotional aspects of taking the exam.